35services/slack-2-wordpress/SETUP.md

 2. Click "Create New App" → "From scratch"
 3. Name your app (e.g., "WordPress Sync") and select your workspace
 4. Navigate to "OAuth & Permissions"
-5. Add the following Bot Token Scopes:
+5. Add the following Bot Token Scopes (all required):
+   - `app_mentions:read` - View messages that directly mention the bot in conversations
-   - `channels:history` - Read messages from public channels
+   - `channels:history` - Read messages and other content from public channels the bot is added to
-   - `channels:read` - View basic channel information
+   - `channels:read` - View basic information about public channels in a workspace
+   - `files:read` - **Required** to download images and files from messages
+   - `users:read` - **Required** to resolve user IDs to real names in markdown exports
    - `chat:write` - (Optional) Send messages as the bot
 6. Install the app to your workspace
 7. Copy the "Bot User OAuth Token" (starts with `xoxb-`)